radi0sus/orca_orb/README.md

     orca_orb.py -t5 my-calc.out

 All orbitals with contributions from all elements (or all atoms) >= 5% will be analyzed.
-Furthermore plots of the AOs of atom 0 and 1 in all orbitals will be created:
+Furthermore plots of the contributions from AOs of atom 0 and 1 in all orbitals will be created:

     orca_orb.py -t5 -a0,1 my-calc.out